 IHG Platinum status — credit card status

-The IHG® Rewards Club Premier Credit Card is one of my favorite hotel credit cards, given that it offers Platinum status for as long as you have the card, plus an annual free night certificate, all for the low annual fee of $89.
+The IHG® Rewards Club Premier Credit Card is one of my favorite hotel credit cards, given that it offers Platinum status for as long as you have the card, plus an annual free night certificate (capped at 40,000 points per night).
 Platinum status isn’t that amazing, but it comes in handy for my occasional IHG stay.

 Club Carlson Gold status — credit card status

 The Club Carlson Premier Rewards Visa Signature Card has a low $75 annual fee, and offers both 40,000 bonus points and Gold status on your account anniversary each year.
 I find that to be worthwhile for the points alone, and Gold status comes in handy for the occasional stay I make at Club Carlson properties, though I didn’t actually make any stays with Club Carlson in 2017.